username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - Clean the `course_code` column by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces
-- Clean the `study_program_name` and `course_name_mk` columns by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces, and converting the text to sentence case
+- Clean the `study_program_name` and `course_name_mk` columns by removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces, and converting the text to sentence case while preserving acronyms
-- Clean the `course_prerequisite`  column by replacing newline characters with commas, removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces and replacing `nulls` with `нема`.
+- Clean the `course_prerequisite`  column by replacing newline characters with commas, removing any leading or trailing whitespaces, as well as occurrences of multiple whitespaces.
 Then concatenate the processed values with the pipe(`|`) separator.

 #### Merging Stage

-- Merge with the course data on `course_code` and `course_name_mk` columns (from the processed course-professor data)
+- Merge with the course data on `course_code` and `course_name_mk` columns (from the processed professor-teaches data)
 - Merge with the study program data on `study_program_name` and `study_program_duration` columns (from the processed study program data)